 Tackle it together

 At the end of the week, survey what needs attention and attack.
-Have the kids help with a a once over cleaning on the weekend.
+Have the kids help with a once over cleaning on the weekend.
 Set a goal of no more than 2 hours.
 This will encourage everyone to participate and get their chores done efficiently so that the weekend is spent having fun rather than recovering from the week.
-A specified and limited time period also helps you schedule other commitments around keeping your home life together.
-After all, isn't that what we work so hard to achieve?
+A specified and limited time also helps you schedule other commitments around keeping your home life together.
+Isn't that what we work so hard to achieve?

 Self

-When things are starting to get away from you with work, home and family, you need to be the one who knows when to say "when".
-As a single person, you are less likely to have someone around who will recognize the signs of stress, anxiety or depression.
+When things start to get away from you at work, home, and/or with family you need to be the one who knows when to say "when".
+This is especially important as a single person because you are less likely to have someone around who will recognize the signs of stress, anxiety, or depression.
 It is much more difficult to notice changes in yourself, appearance and behavior like a spouse might.

 Life gets harder following divorce, before better